 Prerequisite: FREN 104 or permission of the department chair.
+(As needed /3 credits)

 Study of the basic phonological structure of French.
 Transcription practice; corrective drill in pronunciation, rhythm, intonation; and practice in the oral interpretation of French prose, poetry and drama.
 Analysis of tape recordings: examples of regional accents and other aspects of the spoken language.